isomerpages/moe-dunmansec/_our-school/Our Student Life/Personal Learning Device.md

 Personal Learning Device (PLD) usage time is set to 6 am to 11 pm and school hours is from 6 am to 6 pm.
 The school determine the applications (apps) and programmes to be installed in the PLD to support teaching and learning.

 PLD are installed with a Device Management Application (DMA) to provide a safer digital environment for learning.
 Parents/Guardians can request to change your choice of After-School DMA Parent Option.
-Parents/Guardians may inform the school by filling up an online form (Please click [here](https://go.gov.sg/change-dma-parent-options)).
+Parents/Guardians may inform the school by filling up an online form (Please click <a href="https://go.gov.sg/change-dma-parent-options" target="\_blank">here</a>).

 _**Please take note that changes to the After-School DMA Parent Options will only take effect at the start of every term.**_